Panther Residency, STAGES

 STAGES with Hanna Besenhard

-Hanna Besenhard works with video, sound, sculpture, objects and documents as well as stamp cards or forged driver’s licenses, often combining several media.
-The focus is on time-based media apparatuses, their technological foundations and histories, as well as their representative and temporal dynamics.
-A recurring element in her work is the combination of classic organic materials such as marble, felt or animal skins with digital printing processes and video.
-She is not primarily concerned with the clash between these materials or with highlighting a contrast, but rather with condensing a larger narrative into a story.
-This is also Besenhard’s connection to the two exhibitions by Caroline Mesquita and Leon Höllhumer, which are currently on view at HALLE FÜR KUNST Steiermark.
+Hanna Besenhard (*1995 in Graz, lives in Vienna) works with video, sound, sculpture, objects, and documents, as well as stamp cards and fake driver’s licenses, combining multiple media.
+Her work focuses on time-based devices, their technological foundations and histories, and their representative and temporal dynamics.
+A recurring element is the combination of classic analog materials such as marble, felt, or animal fur with digital printing processes and video.
+Her primary concern is not the clash between these levels or the highlighting of contrasts, but rather the condensation into an overall narrative.
+This is also where Besenhard’s connection to the concurrent exhibitions by Caroline Mesquita and Leon Höllhumer lies.

-For her interpretation of the STAGES format, Besenhard uses the title of the series as a starting point and develops an installation of stage elements that give space to existing works, while integrating a new video work.
-A single wedge of white Thassos marble tilts the stack of stage elements slightly upwards on one side.
-The concept of a stage and its distant history as a reference for time-based languages becomes an object.
-The tilted stack makes use of the nature of sequential media without a conventional temporal flow.
-The accompanying video work features two projectors, presented both as objects in themselves and as tools of representation.
-Together they form a rhythmic framework that arises from the transfer of analog derivatives to digital ones: an image of ab analogue projector is projected with a digital projector via a digital recording.
+For her interpretation of the STAGES format, she uses the title of the series as a starting point and develops an installation from stage elements that give space to existing works and integrate a new video work.
+A single wedge of white Thassos marble tilts the stack of stage elements slightly upward on one side.
+The concept of a stage, and its long history as a starting point for time-based languages, becomes an object.
+The tilted stack makes use of the essence of sequential media without conventional temporal flow.
+The accompanying video work stages two projectors both as objects and, through projection, as a rhythmic framework created by the transfer from analog to digital derivatives.

 STAGES Patrick Winkler